-Effort and environmental information was collected when the MMOs began effort, changed rotation, as weather changes occurred, and when the MMOs went off effort.
-The MMOs spent approximately 49.5 hours searching for marine species during the event (Table 2).
-Three people were vigilant during virtually all of the on effort hours; therefore this study comprised a total of just over 148 hours of marine species shipboard monitoring.
-During the days that the vessel was entering or exiting Pearl Harbor, less than two hours could be spent on effort.
-For all other days, at least 7.75 hours per day were spent on effort.
-Sea conditions were less conducive for obtaining sightings from 16-18 February, but they improved significantly after 18 February (Table 2).
+Effort and environmental information was collected when the MMOs began effort, at each rotation, as weather changes occurred, and when the MMOs went off effort.
+The MMOs spent approximately 27.5 hours searching for marine species during the event (Table 2).
+Three people were vigilant during virtually all of the on effort hours; therefore this study comprised a total of just over 82 hours of marine mammal shipboard monitoring.
+The DMMO was often observing when there were no data to record but this effort was not recorded and therefore not included.
+During the times that the vessel was entering or exiting Mayport, Florida, limited time was spent on effort because of the set-up and break-down procedures as well as allowing sailors to complete their tasks without interference.
+For whole days out at sea, approximately 7 hours per day were spent on effort.
+Sea conditions were less conducive for obtaining sightings on the afternoon of 17 March and most of 18 March because of winds (Table 2).
+MMOs were off effort for less than 3 hours during the course of the event because of rain on the afternoon of 17 March and the morning of 18 March.